We offer support to all students with a disability, which could include:

 - Recommendations for reasonable adjustments and support strategies;

-- Signposting/referral to other services.
+- Signposting/referral to other services, both internal and external.

 You can make an appointment to see a member of the team at Student Gateway reception in person or book online through MyGateway.